yeokm1/yeokm1.github.io-hugo/content/post/2020/12/teardown-of-an-aviation-radio-kx155/index.md

 images: ["/2020/12/teardown-of-an-aviation-radio-bendix-king-kx-155/images/kx155-original.jpg"]
 ---

+A faulty aircraft radio model Bendix King KX-155 recently came to my hands.

+As a private pilot of light General Aviation aircraft for about 2 years, I have used this radio in almost all the planes I have flown but never really looked at what goes on behind the scenes.

-A faulty aircraft radio recently came to my hands.
-I decided to take the opportunity to do a teardown of the radio to inspect what are its major components to learn how it works.
+I decided to take this opportunity to do a teardown of the radio to inspect what are its major components to learn how it works.

 <!--more-->

-## First look at the radio

-{{< imgdisplay src="images/kx155-original.jpg" width="600" >}}

-The front portion of the radio as seen by the pilot.

 ## But first, what is a Bendix King KX-155?